brainstormforce/wp-spectra/readme.txt

 == Changelog ==
 = 1.13.0 =
--Improvement: Section - Introduced Graident overlay option for Image background.
+-Improvement: Section - Introduced Gradient overlay option for Image background.

 = 1.12.4 =
 * Fix: CSS not applying to inner blocks on front end in some cases.